yetanalytics/project-persephone/README.md

 A Clojure library for validating xAPI Statements against xAPI Profiles.

-## Gameplan
+## Usage

-### Profile Input Processing

-1. Convert from JSON to EDN.
-2. Convert Statement Templates into specs/patterns/data/..., which can be used to validate.
-3. Convert Patterns into Dativity rules/finite state machines, whose transitions are Statement Templates.

-### Statement Input Processing

-Here, we also convert from JSON to EDN, which can be used by our validator in a machine-readable format.
-Statements MUST be matched greedily by our Patterns, in temporal order (ie. by timestamp); there is also additional grouping requirements given by the `registration` and `subregistration` properties.
-Alternatively individual Statements MUST be matched by individual Statement Templates.
+Given a profile, use the `convert-profile` function in the core namespace to convert a Profile (in JSON-LD or EDN format) into a finite state machine that can be used by the library.

+The FSM can now read, one at a time, Statements, and update its current state.
+It will also return whether the Statement was accepted by the FSM and whether the FSM is at an accept state.

 ### Validation on Statement Template

-Validating a Statement against a Statement Template involves several aspects:
+Validating a Statement against a Statement Template involves three main
+aspects:
+- Validating against Rules.
+To do so, we need to use the JSONPath given by `location` (and possibly `selector`) to return a set of values from within the Statement and match these values against the `presence`, `any`, `all` and `none` property.
+More information can be found in the docstrings and the xAPI Profile spec.
 - Validating aginst Determining Properties (the verb, the object activity type, and the four context activity types).
-There are all IRIs or arrays of IRIs, so we only need to do a string comparison (more or less).
+They can be expressed as rules in which the respective values from the Statement MUST be included and given by the Statement Template.
 - Validating against StatementRefs (object and context StatementRefTemplates).
 These are arrays of StatementTemplate IRIs, which point to _more_ Statement Templates that we need to validate against in a recursive manner.
 These additional Statements are referenced by StatementRefs in the original Statement.
 This can potentially require quering this and other Profiles.
-- Validating against Rules.
-To do so, we need to use the JSONPath given by `location` (and possibly `selector`) and match against `presence` keywords, `any`, `all` and `none`.

 ### Validation on Pattern

-Every pattern is basically a regular expression on a sequence of Statements, which can be represented by a finite state machine (FSM).
+Every pattern is represented as a regular expression on a sequence of Statements, which can be represented by a finite state machine (FSM).
 Each pattern type is simply a regular expression (which we can then compose):
 - `sequence`: ABC
 - `alternates`: A|B|C
 - `optional`: A?
 - `oneOrMore`: A+
 - `zeroOrMore`: A\*

-To build our FSM, we will use a Dativity process model (because Will likes it), where we have one Role - the Pattern - whose Actions are each Statement Templates (once expanded out).
-Each Data point is equivalent to a node in an FSM (preceding nodes = "required" data; succeeding nodes = "produced" data).

-An additional challenge is that we may need to query external profiles for Patterns and Statement Templates.
+## TODO

+- Deal with profile-external Templates and Patterns (requires a triple store)
+- Deal with StatementRef properties.
+- Deal with subtleties of reading Statements:
+    - Statements MUST be read in timestamp order.
+    - Statements have additional grouping requirements given by the `registration` and `subregistration` properties.
+- Create a demo of the library with a Profile and a set of Statements.

 ## License